fbpx

 The finger-syringe technique of supplementing

-When a baby needs to receive additional milk, whether breastmilk or artificial milk, we always think of a bottle as the only way to do it.
-And of course, you can offer milk in a bottle, you just need to know the advantages and disadvantages of each supplementing method.
+When a baby needs to receive additional breastmilk or formula milk, we always think of a bottle as the only way to do this.
+And, of course, you can give milk in a bottle; you just need to know the advantages and disadvantages of each supplementing method.
 In this post, we will explain the finger-syringe technique.

 What advantages does it have over other methods?

 The finger-syringe method is ideal for training babies’ suckling motions.
-It allows your baby to place the tongue in a position similar to what it would do when breastfeeding at the breast.
-This method allows the milk to be given as the baby is suckling, which ensures that the baby is getting the amount of milk she needs.
+It allows your baby to place the tongue in a position similar to what they would do when feeding at the breast.
+This method allows the milk to be given as the baby is suckling and ensures that the baby gets the amount of milk they need.
 It is also ideal for very sleepy babies, as they do not need to be awake to be able to suck.

 What do I need to buy?

-To perform this technique you only need a syringe without a needle.
-There are different types of syringes that can be used, from normal syringes to curved syringes.
+To perform this technique, you only need a syringe without a needle.
+Different types of syringes, from normal to curved, can be used.

 Curved syringes can be a little more complicated to find, as you might have to order them online, but they ensure a more precise administration of milk.
-The main difficulty is that they have a very limited capacity (12ml) so you have to refill the syringe often if the baby is hungrier.
+The main difficulty is that they have a limited capacity (12ml), so you must refill the syringe often if the baby is hungrier.

 Common syringes are easy to find and cheap.
-There are different sizes, which can make supplementing simpler in the event that the baby drinks larger amounts of milk.
+They come in different sizes, which can simplify supplementing if the baby drinks larger amounts of milk.

-These common syringes can also be fitted with a soft silicone adapter that makes the experience more pleasant for your baby as the milk comes out from a further point inside her mouth, getting closer to the point where the nipple reaches when the baby suckles at the breast.
+These common syringes can also be fitted with a soft silicone adapter that makes the experience more pleasant for your baby as then the milk comes out from a further point inside their mouth, getting closer to the point where the nipple reaches when the baby is breastfeeding.

-Can I offer my baby milk with a syringe only?
+Can I give my baby milk with a syringe only?

-No, you should put your finger into your baby’s mouth at the same time.
-The finger resembles the nipple and lets the baby know that she has to swallow the milk.
-Without the finger in the mouth, there is more risk of choking or that the baby does not know how to perform the sucking motions.
+No, you should always simultaneously put your finger into your baby’s mouth.
+The finger resembles the nipple, letting your baby know they must swallow the milk.
+Without the finger in the mouth, there is more risk of choking, or the baby does not know how to perform the sucking motions.

 When should the finger-syringe technique be used?

-This technique is great during the baby’s first few days when she or he is still drinking small amounts of breastmilk.
-It is also perfect for babies who need supplementing because they are too sleepy or have little force when sucking.
+This technique is great during the baby’s first few days when they are still having small amounts of breastmilk.
+It is also perfect for babies who need supplementing because they are too sleepy or too weak for suckling.

-Although this method is recommended for this first stage, it can be used for babies of any age.
-Many families choose this method when the mother returns to (paid) work and the baby does not accept other methods of supplementing milk.
+Although this method is recommended for this first stage, it can also be used for babies of any age.
+Many families choose this method when the mother returns to (paid) work, and the baby does not accept other methods of supplementing milk.

 How do I do this?

-Thoroughly wash your hands and trim the fingernail of the finger you are going to use to give the milk as short and clean as possible.
+Wash your hands thoroughly and trim the fingernail of the finger you will use to give the milk as short and clean as possible.

-Prepare the milk and syringe, and sit with your legs elevated at an angle, so the baby sits inclined on your lap and is face-to-face with you.
+Prepare the milk and syringe, and sit with your legs elevated at an angle so your baby lies inclined on your lap and is face-to-face with you.

-If you don’t feel comfortable in this position, you can use a baby rocking chair, someone else can hold your baby, or you can even put pillows under the baby’s back.
+If you don’t feel comfortable in this position, you can use a baby rocking chair, or someone else can hold your baby, or you can even put pillows under your baby’s back.

-The baby should remain in a seated, almost upright position, with its head higher than the bottom.
+The baby should remain seated, almost upright, with the head higher than the bottom.

 • Carefully, with the palm of the hand facing upwards, insert your little finger (or the one that most closely resembles the diameter of the nipple) into your baby’s mouth.